Toronto-gauge railways: Toronto and Mimico Electric Railway and Light Company

 The Toronto and Mimico Electric Railway and Light Company opened the Mimico radial line in 1892.
 It ran along Lake Shore Road and initially used Toronto gauge.
 By 1905, the line reached its full length from Humber Loop to Port Credit.
 After taking over the line in 1922, Hydro-Electric Railways converted it from Toronto to standard gauge.
 When the TTC subsequently took over the line in 1927, it converted the line back to Toronto gauge in one overnight operation.
 The TTC also closed the old T&YRR carhouse near Grenadier Pond and moved operations to Roncesvalles Carhouse.
 In late 1928, the Mimico line became the Port Credit line when the portion east of Long Branch Loop was replaced by a streetcar line (today used by 501 Queen).
 The Port Credit line closed in 1935, replaced by buses.

 Toronto and Scarboro' Electric Railway, Light and Power Company

 The Toronto and Scarboro' Electric Railway, Light and Power Company opened the Scarboro radial line in 1893.
 It ran along Kingston Road and used Toronto gauge for its entire life.
 By 1906, the line reached its full length from Queen Street to West Hill.
 After Hydro-Electric Railways took over the line in 1922, the portion of the line west of Victoria Park Avenue was replaced by a TTC streetcar line, used today by the 503 Kingston Rd streetcar route.
-In 1927, the line was taken over by the TTC and connected to Bingham Loop, and the Scarboro line's Warden carhouse was closed with operations moved to Russell Carhouse.
+In 1927, the line was taken over by the TTC and connected to Bingham Loop, and the Scarborough line's Warden carhouse was closed with operations moved to Russell Carhouse.
 The line was closed in 1936.